Travis Armknecht, B.A., M.A. - 9th Grade English

 Stephanie (Nicki) Beier, M.A.T., B.A. – Dance

-Ms. Beier earned her MAT and BA in dance and performing arts from Lindenwood University where she taught for five years.
+Mrs. Beier earned her MAT and BA in dance and performing arts from Lindenwood University where she taught for five years.
 While teaching dance educational programs in public schools for MADCO (Modern American Dance Company) and teaching dance to Autistic adults, she was inspired to share her passion with students and got her certification in Dance and PE.
 She received the Dance Award for Lindenwood University’s dance program and studied on scholarship at the Joffery Ballet School, the Edge Performing Arts Centre in Los Angeles, the School of Hartford Ballet and Rivernorth Chicago.
-After performing for several companies locally and abroad such as the Opera Theatre of St. Louis and MADCO, Ms. Beier has come to GCAA to give students a foundation for their creativity to bloom.
+Mrs. Beier has performed for several companies locally and abroad such as the Opera Theatre of St. Louis and MADCO.

 Email link: firstname.lastname@example.org

-Mrs. Black shares 8th grade algebra with Karen Dille.
-She has a BS with Distinction in Environmental Health from George Washington University, Washington, D.C., a Post Baccalaureate Certification in Computer Science from Kean University in Union, N.J., and her MA in Teaching from Missouri Baptist University.
+Mrs. Black has a BS with Distinction in Environmental Health from George Washington University, Washington, D.C., a Post Baccalaureate Certification in Computer Science from Kean University in Union, N.J., and her MA in Teaching from Missouri Baptist University.

 Email link: email@example.com

 Deanna Breeden, B.S. – Math II and Pre-Algebra